 |Beara Ancestry Record|

 With enticement from copper barons like Marcus Daly, the exodus of miners from Allihies seemed to take place overnight.
 Veronica's comment about Butte being "spoken of as though it were the next village" was no exaggeration.
-Her email flew from the Beara Peninsula to my cell phone near Tomales Bay and captured my imagination.
+This story captured my imagination.
 Six months later I was seated with Veronica at a table in her house, enjoying Milleens Cheese and learning about the very people I knew while growing up.